rarebreed/excursor/notebooks/learn-mojo/mojo-notes.md

         - a register value (it actually gets passed directly to a register rather than the stack)

 So as we can see, it's more complicated in mojo.
 But that's how mojo and other system languages are faster, because they don't always have to reach out to memory (a reference) to retrieve the actual value.
+In mojo's case, unlike rust, it actually has the power to directly store a variable into a register through the @register_passable decorator (in rust , you would need to inline assembly to do that).
 This means that some familiarity with the stack and the heap are somewhat required (even moreso than rust, because currently, in order to create a list or vector data type in mojo, you currently need to roll your own through pointer semantics).

 ### The Copy Constructor